Yotsuba&!: Awards and recognitions

 Yotsuba&! received an Excellence Award for Manga at the 2006 Japan Media Arts Festival, where the jury citation praised the vivid characters and gentle atmosphere.
-In 2008 Yotsuba&! was nominated for the 12th Osamu Tezuka Culture Award and the Eisner Award in the "Best Publication for Kids" category, but did not win either, and was runner-up for the first annual Manga Taishō award.
+In 2008, Yotsuba&! was nominated for the 12th Osamu Tezuka Culture Award and the Eisner Award in the "Best Publication for Kids" category, but did not win either, and was runner-up for the first annual Manga Taishō award.
 In 2016, Yotsuba&! won the Grand Prize at the 20th Osamu Tezuka Culture Awards, sharing it with Kei Ichinoseki's Hanagami Sharaku.
 The English translation was listed as one of the best 20 comics of 2005 by Publishers Weekly, one of the best comics of 2006 by the staff of The Comics Journal, and one of the top graphic novels for teens in 2008 by YALSA.
-Volume 1 was named Book of the Month in the June 2005 issue of Newtype USA.
+Volume one was named Book of the Month in the June 2005 issue of Newtype USA.

-There was an exhibit of Yotsuba&! artwork at the Gallery of Fantastic Art in Tokyo from 2–17 December 2006.
+There was an exhibit of Yotsuba&! artwork at the Gallery of Fantastic Art in Tokyo from December 2-16, 2006.
 The lead article of the May 2009 issue of the Japanese design magazine Idea was a study of Yotsuba&!, focusing on book design, interior layout, and how translated editions were handled.

-Another exhibition of Yotsuba&!, featuring new original artwork by Kiyohiko Azuma, was held at the Osamu Tezuka Manga Museum in Takarazuka, Hyōgo Prefecture between June and October 2020.
+Another exhibition of Yotsuba&!, featuring new original artwork by Azuma, was held at the Osamu Tezuka Manga Museum in Takarazuka, Hyōgo Prefecture between June and October 2020.
 The exhibition included over 200 production materials including advertisements, interviews, manuscripts, videos, and comparisons with overseas publications.